ggustafsson/Tim/README.markdown

 Tips
 ----
-If you use Mac OS X you can put this in ~/.timrc:
+If you use Mac OS X you can put this in ~/.timrc to make it speak:

 	NO_FILE_CHECK=1